29satnam/29satnam.github.io/_posts/2019-07-06-Privacy-Policy.md

 ---
 layout: post
-title: Privacy Policy for Gotomote
+title: Privacy Policy for hashtagX
 categories:
 - blog
 ---

 <p>Effective date: December 02, 2018</p>

-<p>Satnam Singh ("us", "we", or "our") operates the Gotomote mobile application (the "Service").</p>
+<p>Satnam Singh ("us", "we", or "our") operates the hashtagX mobile application (the "Service").</p>

 <p>This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.